prosopo/php-views/README.md

 echo $views->renderModel($employee);

-// Tip: you can still pass the callback as the second renderModel() argument
+// Tip: you can pass the callback as the second argument for both createModel() and renderModel() models
-// to customize the Model properties before rendering.
+// to customize the Model properties before returning/rendering.
 ```

 **References Advice**